DPIRD-DMA/blog/docs/_posts/2021-01-29-Multispectral-image-classification-Transfer-Learning.md

 learn = cnn_learner(dl, resnet18, n_in=channel_count, pretrained=True, metrics=error_rate).to_fp16()
 {% endhighlight %}

-The extra channels that we just told fastai to expect are not pretrained, all the weights have all been set to a value of ‘0’.
+The extra channels that you just told fastai to expect are not pretrained, all the weights have all been set to a value of ‘0’.
 You can see this yourself in the fastai <a href="https://github.com/fastai/fastai/blob/master/fastai/vision/learner.py">code here</a>.
-To get around this, the notebook duplicates the pretrained RGB weights into our newly created input channels.
+To get around this, the notebook duplicates the pretrained RGB weights into the newly created input channels.
 This process is started by getting a reference to the input layer in the cell below.

 {% highlight python %}
 # grab a reference to the first layer of the model, the layer we need to edit to pull over the pretrained weights